Massimo Sarmi: Poste Italiane

+FiberCop

+In November 2020, Massimo Sarmi became chairman of FiberCop, then a controlled subsidiary of TIM.
+In July 2024, he was appointed chairman of the newly independent FiberCop, the telecommunications network infrastructure company spun off from TIM and sold to a consortium of Italian and foreign institutional investors led by the private equity firm KKR.
+As of 23 January 2025, in addition to his role as chairman, he also assumed the position of chief executive officer of the company.

 Other positions

 Since 2002 he has been a member of the Board of Administration of the Bocconi University in Milan.

 In May 2009 he was elected for the second time to the board of IPC (International Post Corporation), the association of the largest postal operators in the world.

 Since June 2010 Massimo Sarmi has also been chairman of the Global Cyber Security Center (Gc-Sec), the international study and research body for digital communication security established in Rome on the initiative of Poste Italiane.
 On 6 October 2014 Sarmi became the CEO of Milano Serravalle – Milano Tangenziali.